shichen1iu/solana-streamer/README.md

 4. Add `logs_subscribe` to subscribe the logs of the PumpFun program.
 5. Add `logs_events` to define the event of the logs.
 6. Add `logs_parser` to parse the logs.
+7. Add `jito` to send transaction with Jito.

 ## Installation